Last Updated on October 12, 2020

 - Cryoglobulin levels

-In patients with recurrent angioedema without urticaria following tests should be performed establish or rule out C1-INH deficiency–associated angioedema
+In patients with recurrent angioedema without urticaria, the following tests should be performed to establish or rule out C1-INH deficiency–associated angioedema

 - C4 level